Vijay-Chandar/Ex1_Rails/readme.md

-Contains a basic rails app to get,update,display a users name,age an DOB
+Contains a basic rails app to get,update,display a user's name,age and DOB